polinchw/spring-zookeeper-leader-election/README.md

 # spring-zookeeper-leader-election

 ## Description
-Example of leader election pattern with Springboot and Zookeeper.
+Example of the leader election pattern with Springboot and Zookeeper.

 ## Dependencies